Tis Cafe in Tegallalang Rice Terraces in Ubud Bali

 Visa on arrival receipt in Bali Indonesia

 The Bali visa fee is US$35 or 500,000 IDR, and can be paid by Visa (not American Express).
 Children and babies are charged the same fee.
-As of November 2022, you can also apply for an electronic visa ahead of your trip here.
+As of November 2022, you can also apply for an electronic visa ahead of your trip here which means you can skip the visa-on-arrival queue and also enables you to use the e-Gates (for ages 6 and up).

 You may be eligible for the visa exemption arrangement if you hold an ASEAN member country passport including those from Singapore, Thailand and Vietnam.
 Save yourself some time by completing the electronic customs declaration ahead of your Bali trip here.